Robotic-System-Lab/Lictic-360/readme.md

 colcon build
 source install/setup.bash
 ```

+## How To Run
-9. Finally, we can run those nodes and launch files:
+After all those setups, we can run those nodes and launch files:
 ```bash
 # Ignore the ros_deep_learning if u're not using it
 ros2 launch ros_deep_learning video_source.ros2v2.launch